rcristian/CRDTIntro/README.md

 ## CRDTs - what's that?

-Specially designed data structures to achieve eventual strong consistency between replicas.
+Data structures crafted to achieve eventual strong consistency between replicas.

 Replication is important for scalability:
 * fault-tolerance